Azure-Samples/llama-index-vector-search-javascript/README.md

 * Azure Monitor: Pay-as-you-go tier.
 Costs based on data ingested.
 [Pricing](https://azure.microsoft.com/pricing/details/monitor/)

 To reduce costs, you can switch to free SKUs for various services, but those SKUs have limitations.

+To try out the example at no cost refer [Running application at no cost](#running-application-at-no-cost).

 To avoid unnecessary costs, remember to take down your app if it's no longer in use, either by deleting the resource group in the Portal or running `azd down`.